patcullen/pst-obj/Readme.md

 It extends the Object prototype with a single non-enumerable function that allows you persist that object to a specified location.

+Some more info/motivation can be found [in my blog post about it](http://mindmeat.blogspot.com/2014/02/pst-obj.html).

 ## Example
 ```javascript
 // Start ye'r engines